tobega/tailspin-v0/TailspinReference.md

 Arrays are an ordered list of objects that can be turned into a [stream](#streams) by a [deconstructor](#deconstructor).

 To access elements of an array, append a selector within parentheses, e.g. `$(3)` to get the third element of the current array value.
-The first element of an array has selector `1`.
-Elements can also be selected counting from the end of the array by negative selectors, e.g. the last element of an array can be accessed by selector `-1`.
+The first element of an array has selector `1`, but can also be referenced as `first`.
-Of course, the selector may be an arithmetic expression.
+Elements can also be selected counting from the end of the array by counting from the keyword `last`, e.g. the last element of an array can be accessed by selector `last`, the second last element by `last-1` and so on.

-A new array can be created by selecting from an existing array by a [range literal](#range-literal).
+Of course, the selector may be any arithmetic expression.

-Negative start or end values are interpreted as from the end of the array.
+A new array can be created by selecting from an existing array by a [range literal](#range-literal), using keywords `first` and `last` if needed.
-E.g. `$(2..-2:3)` would select every third element starting at the second element and ending on or before the second last element.
+E.g. `$(2..last-1:3)` would select every third element starting at the second element and ending on or before the second last element.
 As usual, you can leave out the increment which defaults to 1.

 An array or integer for index can be obtained from a value [dereference](#dereference).
 The result must be an integer or a stream